CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (4) Made a material false misrepresentation in the application or renewal application of the medical waiver.

-(e) Any driver who has had his or her waiver revoked pursuant to (d) above, shall be entitled to a hearing.
+(e) Any driver who has had their waiver revoked pursuant to (d) above, shall be entitled to a hearing.
 Any driver desiring a hearing shall present a written request for such to the bureau of hearings in the department.
 The bureau of hearings shall schedule the requested hearing no later than 15 days from receipt of the hearing request.

 Saf-C 909.18 False Information.